-Solution: Creative block exists, and the first step to overcome it is to acknowledge it.
+Solution: Creative block exists, and the first step to overcoming it is to acknowledge it.
 Once you have done that, you need to find out the cause.
-If it is for the lack of inspiration, you need to fall back to the design research notes.
+If it is for a lack of inspiration, you need to fall back on the design research notes.
 Surf more on the internet in the hunt for new design ideas.
 If the block is due to fatigue, then go out for a walk or do something recreational.
 Nature always serves as a powerful inspiration for inspiring creativity.
 There are also many small exercises that you can do to overcome this creative block.

 11. Offering More than Just Designing: